-Environment More than 9,901 students
+More than 9,901 students

+Academic Programs

-Academic Programs West Texas A&M University is organized into six colleges and two schools:
+West Texas A&M University is organized into six colleges and two schools:

-- Paul Engler College of Agriculture and Natural Sciences - Paul and Virginia Engler College of Business - College of Education and Social Sciences - School of Engineering, Computer Science, and Mathematics - Graduate School by West Texas A&M University.
-Graduate Students at the University choose from 39 master's level and two doctoral programs.
+- Paul Engler College of Agriculture and Natural Sciences - Paul and Virginia Engler College of Business - o College of Education and Social Sciences - o School of Engineering, Computer Science, and Mathematics - Sybil B. Harrington College of Fine Arts and Humanities - College of Nursing and Health Sciences - o Graduate School

+Degrees

-Degrees Ninety eight degrees (58 bachelor's, 39 master's, and 1 doctoral) are conferred
+Ninety eight degrees (58 bachelor's, 39 master's, and 1 doctoral) are conferred by West Texas A&M University with 58 undergraduate degree programs of study.
+Graduate students at the University choose from 39 master's level and one doctoral degree program.